Dangerdrive/push_swap/README.md

 If the cost is 0, there is no need to calculate the cost for the rest of the nodes, we can just push that node to stack b.

 find target in b
+    find closest smaller
+    if not found, target = max

 find target in a
+    find closest bigger
+    if not found, target = min

 push cost on stack